Visit department's website: cinema.tisch.nyu.edu

 721 Broadway, 6th Floor • New York, NY 10003-6807 • 212-998-1600

 Director of Undergraduate Studies

 The Department of Cinema Studies at the Tisch School of the Arts holds a preeminent place among cinema studies programs in the world.
-Its approach to cinema focuses on the processes of understanding film and the moving image in its multiple cultural and interdisciplinary contexts.
+Its approach to cinema focuses on the processes of understanding film and the moving image in multiple cultural and interdisciplinary contexts.
 The undergraduate program treats the study of cinema both as an art form and as a form of mass culture.
 The study of film, as an art, is concerned with the relationships among film style, narrative form, and the material practices that shape the medium.
 The study of film as mass culture explores how film reflects societal values and processes of social change.
 The department offers courses in the history, theory, aesthetics, and criticism of film, as well as film genres and techniques.
 Certain film courses given in the College of Arts and Science (CAS) may also be approved for the major or minor.
 Most of the Tisch courses include extensive film screenings and are supplemented by weekly academic departmental events open to all students.
-Students have access to certain Moving Image Archiving and Preservation (MIAP) courses and the Orphans Symposium.
+Students have access, with permission, to graduate level courses in the department, to Moving Image Archiving and Preservation (MIAP) courses, and to the Orphans Symposium.
 Students also have access to extensive film and film-related resources in the department's George Amberg Study Center.
-The video collection in the Bobst Library's Avery Fisher Center for Music and Media provides additional resources.
+The video collection in Bobst Library's Avery Fisher Center for Music and Media provides additional resources.
 Finally, various New York City institutions make this an extraordinary environment for cinema studies.